iredmail/docs/en_US/howto/upgrade.netdata.md

 ## [OPTIONAL] Disable sending anonymous statistics.

-To opt-out from sending anonymous statistics, please create file `.opt-out-from-anonymous-statistics`:
+To opt-out from sending anonymous statistics, please create empty file `.opt-out-from-anonymous-statistics`:

 - On Linux, it's `/opt/netdata/etc/netdata/.opt-out-from-anonymous-statistics`.
 - On FreeBSD, it's `/usr/local/etc/netdata/.opt-out-from-anonymous-statistics`.

+netdata will detect this file, if exists, no anonymous statistics will be sent.

 ## See Also